jacebenson/jace.pro/src/posts/2026/2026-03-29-ai-harness-comparison.md

 ## What I actually use

-I run LM Studio in headless mode for local model inference, OpenCode as my primary coding agent, and Claude Code when I need to work from my phone or want the polished multi-surface experience.
+I OpenCode as my primary coding agent, and Open Web UI when I need to work from my phone or want the polished multi-surface experience.

+Ollama is how I started and run if i need something local quick I stick to the command line.
+I moved to llamacpp for local models because it was faster to set up and has better performance on my hardware.

 Most of these work together.
 That's the point — pick the ones that fit how you work.